Self-Care at Home

 - A humidifier puts more moisture in the air.
 With more moisture in the air, tears evaporate more slowly, keeping your eyes more comfortable.
 Also, both furnaces and air conditioners decrease humidity in the air.

 - Excessive air movement dries out your eyes.
 Avoid this by decreasing the speed of ceiling fans and/or oscillating fans.

 - Warm compresses and eyelid scrubs with baby shampoo help by providing a thicker, more stable layer of lubricant.
 This is especially helpful if you have inflammation of the eyelids or problems with the glands in your eyelid that make the lubricant.
 The heat warms up the oil in the glands, making it flow more easily; the massaging action helps draw the oil out of the glands.
 The cleansing action decreases the number of bacteria that break down the oil.

-- Artificial tears and lubricating eyedrops and gels (available over the counter) help provide more moisture and lubrication for the surface of your eye.
+- Artificial tears and lubricating eye drops and gels (available over the counter) help provide more moisture and lubrication for the surface of your eye.
 They are typically used about four times a day, but can be used as often as needed.
-Preservative free solutions are recommended if you wish to use tears more than six times a day.
+Preservative-free solutions are recommended if you wish to use tears more than four times a day.

 - If you notice your eyes are dry mainly while reading or watching TV, taking frequent breaks to allow the eyes to rest and become moist may be helpful.

 Although no cure exists for DES, many treatments are available.
 For most mild cases you may only require a humidifier or occasional eye drops.
 With greater dry eye symptoms and severity your eye doctor may recommend supplemental nutrients, temporary or ongoing anti-inflammatory drops, or occlusion of your tear drainage canals to help decrease DES.